 4. Protest Cultures

-I recently received a major Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Grant with political sociologist Jennifer Jihye Chun as the Principal Investigator.
+I am a co-PI on a Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Grant with political sociologist Jennifer Jihye Chun.
 Our five-year (2015-2020) project titled “Protesting Publics in South Korea” focuses on faith, affect, and cultural experiences of dissent.
 Dramatic acts of resistance and solidarity are certainly a mainstay in South Korea’s political landscape, especially for protesting workers and union activists, students, religious leaders, and human rights advocates who support their struggles.
 While many labor and social movement scholars have examined the instrumental and structural factors that promote strategic forms of collective action, we are interested in paying close attention to the expressive, embodied, and spatial dimensions of political protests.
 Our initial focus is on four particularly salient protest forms—high-altitude occupations (kokong nongsŏng), solidarity hunger strikes (tongjo tansik), Buddhist prostration rituals (samboilbae and och’et’uji), and one-person protests (ilin siwi).
 Though we have just begun the five-year research, we have already recognized the extent to which exceptional sacrifice and prolonged acts of corporeal resistance are required in the activation of protesting publics, and how significantly religious faith and practice influence both the form and content of protest cultures.